hcoles/pitest-site/quickstart/mutators.markdown

 }
 ```

-Specialisations also exist that will mutate the bytecode instructions for order checks (eg <=, >).
+Specialisations also exist that will mutate the bytecode instructions for order checks (e.g. <=, >).

 The available specialisations are:
 * REMOVE_CONDITIONALS_EQUAL_IF